 A delivery driver got stuck in a client’s driveway during the Texas storm.
-They took her in for five days.
+The couple took her in for five days.

 “I closed my eyes and prayed, ‘Please, please, don’t let me hit their house and wreck my car,’” recalled Timmons, 32.

-Instead, she crashed into the homeowners’ flower beds, then took out a small tree before her Toyota Rav4 came to a rest.
+Instead, she crashed into the homeowners’ flower beds, then took out a small tree before her Toyota RAV4 came to a rest.

 “I tried to back up, and that just made it worse,” said Timmons, who was overcome with feelings of dread.
 “No matter what I did, my wheels would spin in place.”